Oh, the things you can do with a cutting/serving board.

 Well, I actually collect cutting boards and while I’m not sure I’ll ever use this board for any cutting, I am still putting it to good use.

-So much for cutting knives, for now I'm using this board as part of a new kitchen table display.
+So much for cutting knives, for now I’m using this find as a serving board table display.

 I first spotted this big board along with several other wood pieces on display at Pottery Barn.

 Ooh-la-la.
 I love all the wood here, including this gorgeous bowl which I may just have to grab another time.

 Once I got the board home I realized it had a few minor cracks.

 No need to return it though because I think it gives the board a more worn and weathered look at that just gives it eve more character in my book.

 Check out this deep, dark vein that runs from one length of the board to the other.

 More delicious character.

 (NOTE: I’ll definitely be using this board in my food styling efforts.
 What a great looking backdrop this will make.)

 This is definitely a board that deserves to be out in the open, as opposed to being tucked away in a cabinet somewhere.